 Statement from Disney

-Here is the official statement form Disney about the FastPass+ changes:
+Here is the official statement form Disney about the FastPass+ changes when they first made the announcement:

 “the FastPass+ service will be suspended for the time being as we plan to use additional queue space to manage capacity at our attraction and maintain physical distancing.
 We will automatically cancel existing FastPass+ selections and share any future updates on the service at a later date.”